-Common questions about Surety Bond Rates
+Common Questions About Surety Bond Rates

 Q: How can I get my surety bond rate?

 A: The fastest and easiest way to determine your surety bond rate is to contact one of our surety specialists to get a free, no-obligation surety bond price quote.
 You can do so by calling 1 (800) 308-4358 between 7 a.m. and 7 p.m.
 CST or by filling out an online contact form 24/7.
-We’ll shop your application with our numerous underwriters and give you a free, online-only rate within one business day.
+We’ll shop your application with our numerous underwriters and give you a free, online-only rate within 1 business day.

 Q: Will my credit affect my surety bond rate?